Abhishek-lodha/SCTask/README.md

 * Username - can only contain alphnumeric characters
 * Password - can accept all ascii characters
 * Imageurl - must be a url with correct protocol.
+* Patch object - must be in valid json format

 ### Running test cases
 * cd /path/to/cloned/repo